ZjzMisaka/DataTransformer/README.md

 ### Search information setting interface
 **Used to find the specified CSV file in the specified path**
 - The search method can be selected all, complete match, partial contain and regular expression.
+- Set the format of the input CSV
+    - Header list
+        - If it is blank or the quantity does not match the actual number of columns, use the index as the key for the script input parameters
+        - If the quantity matches the actual number of columns, use the actual column name as the key for the script input parameters.
+However, if the header list contains blanks, use the index as the key for the corresponding column's script input parameters
+    - Column separator
+    - Whether to use double quotes
+    - Whether to display the header row

 ### Processing logic (plug-in coding) interface
 **Used to set the processing logic for a certain type of CSV file and the output logic after processing**
 - Write code in the editor, and it will be executed in sequence during operation.
 - Parameters can be set, plug-in users can edit the parameters in the main interface, and pass them to the code to use at runtime.
 - Parameter description and running log output can be multilingualized.
+- Set the format of the output CSV
+    - Header list
+    - Column separator
+    - Whether to use double quotes
+    - Whether to display the header row

 #### Coding related
 - Automatic completion and coloring throughout the process, you can add dll files to the Dlls folder by yourself, and you can directly reference them after adding.